Gtagliaferro/gfaria/content/post/2022-06-19-truth-and-method/index.md

 ### Bildung

-Bildung is a process of cultivation and formation by the means of culture.
+Bildung refers to the German tradition of self-cultivation, wherein philosophy and education are linked in a manner that refers to a process of both personal and cultural maturation.

 In Hegel's theory, *bildung* is the movement from the particular to the universal, from the natural to the spiritual, from the self to the other.
 It is to absorb someone else's way of leaving, its culture.
 To achieve that, he recommended the reading of the classics, whom where so distant and different that would invoke the sentiment of the general, of the other.